dhiegogoncalves/dhiegogoncalves/README.md

 ### Hellooo! 👋 Welcome to my profile

-My name is Dhiego and I'm full stack developer.
+My name is Dhiego and I'm full stack web developer.

- - 🌱 I’m currently learning Flutter.
+ - 🌱 I’m currently learning Devops.
- - :heart: Technologies: Javascript, Typescript, Java, C#.
+ - :heart: Technologies: Javascript, Typescript, Java, C#, Flutter.

 <!--
 **dhiegogoncalves/dhiegogoncalves** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.